xebia/github-copilot-updates/README.md

 ## Adding URLs to the newsfeed

 It is possible to add a single URL to the newsfeed by using the issue form.
 Simply click on the "Issues" tab and create a new issue with the URL you would like to add.
-The issue will be automatically closed and the URL will be added to the newsfeed.
+The issue will be automatically closed and the URL will be added to the newsfeed, if you have write rights on this repository.